canjs/can-define-rest-model/can-define-rest-model.md

   delete data.

-@return {connection} A connection that is the combination of the options and all the behaviors that `restModel` adds.
+@return {connection} A connection that is the combination of the options and all the behaviors that `defineRestModel` adds.
 The `connection` includes a `Map` property which is the type constructor function used to create instances of the raw record data retrieved from the server.

 @body

 ## Use

-Use `restModel` to build a simple connection to a restful service layer.
-To use `restModel`, you:
+Use `defineRestModel` to build a simple connection to a restful service layer.
+To use `defineRestModel`, you:

 - Define data types to connect to the service layer
 - Configure the connection to the service layer
 - Use the types to manipulate service data

-`restModel` is the most
+`defineRestModel` is the most
 basic built-in CanJS model layer.
-Check out [can-realtime-rest-model] for models that are able to:
+Check out [can-define-realtime-rest-model] for models that are able to:

 - Add and remove data from lists automatically